turtle-hat/ArrowAceUnity/README.md

     -   Physics bounding boxes are used to determine when the (originally also planned for making objects solid, but this never made it into the game)
 -   Projectile Stealing: If you get an enemy's projectile to hits the direct center of your plane, you grab it instead of letting it deal damage.
 The next time you fire a projectile, you'll launch that stolen projectile instead of a normal arrow.
 -   Seamless Scrolling Background with Parallax: The background moves slightly up and down with your plane, and speeds up or slows down its scrolling depending on what direction you're moving left and right.
--   Weighted Randomized Enemy Encounters: You're twice as likely to see a charging jet than a spear plane!
+-   Weighted Randomized Enemy Encounters: You're twice as likely to see a charging jet than a spear plane.
 They also appear in random places on the screen at random times.
 -   The Player cannot move offscreen.

 ## Sources

-_List all project sources here—models, textures, sound clips, assets, etc._
-_If an asset is from the Unity store, include a link to the page and the author’s name_
 -   All art assets were drawn by me in GIMP.
 -   Fonts:
     -   Manual Display from DaFont (100% Free) https://www.dafont.com/manualdisplay.font